Calcium: benefits, dosage, contraindications

 ✪✪✪✪✪

-Peak bone growth occurs during adolescence, then bone density in women remains relatively constant until the age of 30 to 40 years.
-After 40, bone loss usually occurs at rates of 0.5% to 1% per year.
-In men, this happens several decades later.
-The loss is more pronounced if dietary calcium intake is below the recommended daily intake.
-Calcium supplements are widely prescribed to promote bone health, including for the treatment and prevention of osteoporosis, a major cause of morbidity and mortality in the elderly.
-Several studies have shown that calcium could be considered a low-potency anti-resorptive agent that must be taken in conjunction with a sufficient amount of vitamin D.
+Peak bone growth occurs during adolescence, then bone density in women remains relatively constant until around age 30 to 40.
+After age 40, bone loss generally occurs at rates of 0.5% to 1% per year.
+In men, this occurs several decades later.
+Bone loss is more pronounced if dietary calcium intake is lower than the recommended daily intake.
+Calcium supplements are widely prescribed to promote bone health, including the treatment and prevention of osteoporosis, a major cause of morbidity and mortality in older adults.
+Several studies have shown that calcium may be considered a low-potency antiresorptive agent that should be taken in combination with an adequate amount of vitamin D.

 Posologie